aipowerorg/aipowerorg.github.io/docs/intro/pro.md

 One of the unique features of the Pro Plan is the ability to embed PDF files directly into Pinecone as vectors.
 This advanced feature allows your chatbot to understand and engage with the content within these documents, thus expanding its knowledge base.

 With this feature, your PDFs - be it guides, manuals, or extensive documents - become an integral part of the chatbot's intelligence.
 Instead of merely providing a link for users to download or view the PDF, the chatbot can now reference, explain, and elaborate on the content within the PDFs during its interactions.
 This opens up a vast array of possibilities for enhancing the depth and quality of your chatbot's responses, making it a more comprehensive and valuable resource for your users.

+## 13. Social Poster

+Social Poster is an exclusive feature for the Pro Plan users.
+With this feature, you can automate your social media posting with AI.
+It comprises of two key functionalities: Blog2Tweet and Twitter Writer.

+Blog2Tweet: This functionality lets you setup your Twitter agent such that each time you publish a post on your site, it will automatically send a tweet.
+You can choose to include a link to your post in the tweet and customize the tweet prompt to match your preferred tone (e.g., sarcastic, cheerful, humorous, professional, etc.)

+Twitter Writer: Twitter Writer utilizes GPT to generate tweets based on your defined keywords and send them at pre-defined intervals.
+You can specify keywords of interest, choose how often you want to send a tweet, and customize the tweet prompt, just like in Blog2Tweet.
+With the Twitter Social Poster, you can keep your Twitter followers updated and engaged without lifting a finger.